12 Bond Mutual Funds and ETFs to Buy for Protection

 "Buying longer-term bonds at these prices exposes you to interest-rate risk.
 If yields bounce off of these historic lows, bond prices will fall," he says.
 "Given that yields are modest across the bond universe, it makes sense to focus on safety rather than reach for a slightly higher yield that won't really move the needle that much anyway."

-"The yield is a moving target and may approach zero soon due the Federal Reserve slashing rates," Sizemore says.
+"The yield is a moving target and may approach zero soon due the Federal Reserve slashing rates," Sizemore said in March, and that has since come to pass – BIL yields nothing right now.
 "But you have essentially no interest-rate risk and you're parked in the safest corner of the bond market."

 PIMCO Enhanced Short Maturity Active ETF